-- Kids should begin with one set of 8 to 15 repetitions of six to eight exercises that focus on the major muscle groups of the upper and lower body.
+- Kids should begin with one set of 8-15 repetitions of 6-8 exercises that focus on the major muscle groups of the upper and lower body and core.

 - Two to three training sessions per week on nonconsecutive days is sufficient.

-It's important to remember that strength training should be one part of a total fitness program.
-It can play a vital role in keeping your child healthy and fit, along with aerobic exercise such as biking and running, which keeps the heart and lungs in shape.
+It's important to remember that strength training is one part of a total fitness program.
+It can play a vital role in keeping your child healthy and fit, along with aerobic exercise such as biking and running, adequate hydration, and healthy nutrition.